microsoft/ScottishSummit24-Pipelines/lab4/README.md

 1. Go to the [maker portal](https://make.powerapps.com)

-2. Check if you are in the `Prod` environment and if not, switch to that environment
+2. Check if you are in the `UserXX-Prod` environment and if not, switch to that environment

 ![](./assets/check-environment-prod.png)